Ranking The 20 Cleveland Browns Starting Quarterbacks Since 1999

 Tell me, how many veteran QB’s really care about mentoring younger counterparts?
 Somebody give me an example of a time this worked out perfectly, with a star quarterback in the league now singing the praises of some veteran mentor that they learned from.
 Nobody?
 That’s ok, I can’t think of any either.

 Dilfer was 4-7 during the 2005 season.
 When you compare his numbers to a lot of the quarterbacks so far, he wasn’t so bad.
 He actually posted a slightly better rating (76.9-76.6) in 2005 than he did in his 2000 Super Bowl season with the Ravens.
 As hard as it is to believe, he was actually nearly a league-average quarterback in 2005.
-Dilfer played for one more year with San Francisco in 2007, posting a 1-5 record and 55.1 rating.
+Dilfer played for one more year with San Francisco in 2007, posting a 1-5 record and 55.1 rating, and now can be seen on ESPN in a different capacity as an NFL analyst.

 Dilfer’s Stats: 4-7, 60%, 2,321 yards (7.0 YPA), 11 TD, 12 INT, 76.9 rating